Skip to main content

 • a microwave or fryer

-• utensils and plates.
+• utensils and plates for customers

-You must also have a food preparation area and utensils to serve the kai.
+• utensils to serve the kai.

 Clear advertising of the food available